algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 #### A. Data Types

-- These are the main entities in your app.
+- These are the main entities in our app.

 ```Example: User, Wine, Cheese, Pairing```